Fast in-place accumulation: Fast in-place convolution with accumulation

 \section{Fast in-place convolution with accumulation}

+In this section, we reduce in-place accumulating convolutions to in-place multiplication with accumulation.
+This allows us in the next section to describe in-place algorithms for structured matrix operations, and to ultimately obtain an in-place fast polynomial remainder in the subsequent section.

 From algorithms for polynomial multiplications at a lower level, one can devise an algorithm for the generalized accumulated convolution $C\pe{AB}\mod{(X^n-f)}$.
 To compute such convolutions, one can reduce the computations to full in-place products.
-Those accumulated in-place polynomial multiplications (and their cost), will also be denoted by \M. Then, the initial idea is to unroll a first recursive iteration and then to call any in-place accumulated polynomial multiplication on halves.
+The previous section proves that these computations have cost $O(\M(n))$.
+Then, the initial idea is to unroll a first recursive iteration and then to call any in-place accumulated polynomial multiplication on halves.

-\Cref{alg:accinplfconvol} shows this, first with a Karatsuba-like iteration, using any in-place accumulated polynomial multiplications (\emph{e.g.}, classical, Karatsuba, Toom-$k$, DFT, etc.).
-Apart from the full polynomial multiplications, only a linear number of operations will be needed.
-Therefore, the overall complexity bound will be that of the accumulated polynomial multiplications.
+We describe several algorithms.
+In \cref{ssec:evendim}, we deal with the case where $n$ is even. \Cref{alg:accinplfconvol} uses a Karatsuba-like iteration in the case $f\notin\{0,1\}$ while \cref{alg:accinplconvol} deals with the case $f = 1$. \Cref{ssec:odddim} treats the case of an odd $n$ when $f$ is invertible, and \cref{ssec:shortprod} the remaining cases of a short product, that is when $f = 0$. \Cref{ssec:fconv} summarizes these algorithms and provides the required proofs.